WillPlatnick/check_softlayer_bandwidth/README.md

 =========================

 This is an Icinga/Nagios compliant script that checks for bandwidth overages for a virtual rack at SoftLayer.
+It has been updated to work with SoftLayer API 3.x+

 ```
 Usage: check_softlayer_bandwidth.py [options]